 Bill of Materials.
 Probably the key element in product development and manufacturing.
 Surprisingly enough, many companies are still struggling with this topic.
 Bill of Materials drives lots of controversy and discussions.
 Why it is so important?
-On a surface you may think BOM is a really simple thing.
+On a surface, you may think BOM is a really simple thing.
 Just a list of components.
-However, if you think about product development, BOM is a recipe for a product that you are designing, engineering, manufacturing, supporting and disposing.
-I’ve been thinking about modern trends – cloud, social, mobile, consumerization and others.
-In my view, they are going to impact Bill of Materials management functions in a much radical way than you may think initially.
-Today I want to focus on what I call 3 modern challenges affecting and impacting Bill of Materials.
+However, if you think about product development, BOM is a recipe for a product that you are designing, engineering, manufacturing, supporting, and disposing of.
+I’ve been thinking about modern trends – cloud, social, mobile, consumerization, and others.
+In my view, they are going to impact the Bill of Materials management functions in a much radical way than you may think initially.
+Today I want to focus on what I call 3 modern challenges affecting and impacting the Bill of Materials.

 Challenge 1: Internet and lean manufacturing processes

-Internet is probably the biggest change that happened to us during the past 20 years.
+The Internet is probably the biggest change that happened to us during the past 20 years.
 It drives changes in the way we work.
 Connected and lean.
-Lean processes means a simplified process organization in a company.
+Lean processes mean a simplified process organization in a company.
 Ordering systems are changing as well.
-Simplified materials flow and reducing of shipped items and prefabricated assemblies create a different requirements to BOM functions.
+Simplified materials flow and reducing of shipped items and prefabricated assemblies create different requirements to BOM functions.
 BOM hierarchy becomes less important.
-The completeness of BOM during the process sometimes not required and sometimes can be managed on demand driven by online ordering systems.
+The completeness of BOM during the process sometimes not required and sometimes can be managed on-demand driven by online ordering systems.
 The main two elements of functionality – BOM structure and approval process are disrupted now.
-The number of bills can be increased, at the same time, since number of orders will be growing as well.
+The number of bills can be increased, at the same time, since the number of orders will be growing as well.